Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Provide any relevant experiences you’ve gained by volunteering or through internships
+- Provide any relevant experiences you’ve gained through volunteer work or interning

-- Highlight any accomplishments or responsibilities you held during these roles.
+- You should highlight any achievements or responsibilities you took on in these roles.

 References: